MultiPoolMiner/MultiPoolMiner/README.md

 **-Region [Europe/US/Asia]**
 Choose your region or the region closest to you.

+**-ReportStatusInterval**
+Seconds until next miner status update (https://multipoolminer.io/monitor).
+Allowed values 30 - 300.
+Set to 0 to disable status reporting.

+**-ShowAllMiners** (replaces '-UseFastestMinerPerAlgoOnly' as used in versions before 3.3.0) Include this command to list all available miners per algo and device index in the summary screen.
+By default, if there are several miners available to mine the same algo, only the most profitable of them will be listed in the summary screen.
+Note: In benchmark mode ALL available miners wil be listed

+**-ShowAllPoolBalances**
+Include this command to display the balances of all pools (including those that are excluded with '-ExcludeMinerName') on the summary screen and in the web GUI.

 **-ShowMinerWindow**
+Include this command to show the running miner windows (minimized).
 By default MPM hides most miner windows as to not steal focus (Miners of API type 'Wrapper' will remain hidden).
-All miners write their output to files in the Log folder.
+Hidden miners write their output to files in the Log folder.

-**-ShowPoolBalances**
-Display the balances of all enabled pools (excluding those that are excluded with *-ExcludeMinerName*) on the summary screen and in the web GUI.
-Note: Only balances in BTC are listed, other currencies are currently not supported.

-**-ShowPoolBalancesDetails**
-Display extra balances details (total of each currency) and the exchange rates for all currencies on the summary screen.

-**-ShowPoolBalancesExcludedPools**
-Display the balances of all pools (including those that are excluded with *-ExcludeMinerName*) on the summary screen and in the web GUI.
-Note: Only balances in BTC are listed, other currencies are currently not supported.
+**-ShowPowerUsage**
+Include this command to show power usage in miner overview list
+Note: This requires advanced configuration steps (see ConfigHWinfo64.pdf)

+**-SingleAlgoMining**
+To prevent dual algorithm mining, add *-SingleAlgoMining* to your start batch file.

 **-SSL**
 Specifying the *-SSL* command (without a boolean value of true or false) will restrict the miner application list to include only the miners that support secure connection.